HartChrisT/Kickstarter/README.md

 - What can you conclude about the Outcomes based on Goals?

+The percentage of successful outcomes tends to decrease from the higher the goal amount gets up to a goal amount of around $30,000.
+It would seem that the other factors that affect success rate tend to matter more for higher goal amounts.

 - What are some limitations of this dataset?

+There is no real way to measure the popularity theater/play kickstarter campaign based on the popularity of the play.
+For example, remakes of already popular plays are likely to get more attention, or atleast be looked into and considered when starting a campaign.
+Without a number score or some other way to quantify this (ie columns b and c), this can be rather difficult.

 - What are some other possible tables and/or graphs that we could create?